cjdaly/Show2-Eboogaloo/README.md

 How do I express my love for the Show2?
 Read on...

-### prerequisites
+### prereqs

-- Linux machine connected to Show2
+- Linux machine connected to Show2 via USB
-- Java 7 or 8
+- Java 7 or 8 runtime

 ### initial setup